Residents of Van Horn Concerned About Proposed Natural Gas Pipeline

-A growing number of Van Horn residents are concerned about the potential dangers of a proposed natural gas pipeline that will run near their town.
-They feel that their small town is not prepared to respond to potential explosions or fires.
-The pipeline will connect to another proposed pipeline in Mexico.
+A growing number of Van Horn residents feel like their small town isn’t prepared to respond to potential explosions or fires if a proposed natural gas pipeline that will run past their town and connect to another proposed pipeline in Mexico is constructed.

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
 Read more: